Gearbox cable drive

-The speedo cable should pass below the crossmember and be supported with a P-clip in a tapped hole (arrowed): (Driver's handbook
+The speedo cable should pass below the crossmember and be supported with a P-clip and split ferrule in a tapped hole:

 But as Bee's crossmember is the wrong way round it passes with the pipes and cables above it ...

-Vee's crossmember being the right way round has the tapped hole for the P-clip that would support the cable under the crossmember tucked up into the recess.
-In the correct position the cable would take a slightly shorter, straighter route, albeit more exposed.
+Vee's crossmember being the right way round has the tapped hole for the P-clip that would support the cable under the crossmember tucked up into the recess, but was also routed above.
+In the correct position the cable takes a slightly shorter, straighter route, albeit more exposed.
 But as both cables have always been cable-tied above the crossmember with the other cables and pipes in my ownership and haven't exhibited any problems with routing, I've left them there for the better protection.

 That is, until Vee's cable broke not long after, so I routed the new one correctly.